koding/kdlearn/faq/kdopen/index.md

 ```
 kdopen *.html
 ```
-and it will open each file with the extension .html (in the current directory) in its own tab on the Editor.
+it will open each file with the extension .html (in the current directory) in its own tab on the Editor.

 If you are opening a file that does not exist, `kdopen` will create the file first and then open it up.
 The file will be created in the current directory.